patilatharva/covid19tokyo.live/README.md

 # [covid19tokyo.live](https://covid19tokyo.live/en/)
 Website for tracking covid19 cases in the greater Tokyo area.
-Developed by 3 college students to better understand the numbers behind the coronavirus outbreak in Tokyo.
 ## Getting Started
 To get this project up and running on your machine, follow these steps.
 1. Start by cloning the repository.